bentsen/Test/sp1/README.md

 9. Clean toothbrush with water from sink.
 10. You are now done, gz wp you can now brush your teeth!

+## 2 TWO KATAS
+Complete the following two katas using TDD.
+Make sure to follow the TDD mantra, “red-green-refactor”:
+• Red: Write a failing test.
+• Green: Write the smallest implementation to make your test pass.
+• Refactor: Make the necessary refactoring to the implementation and tests, in order to remove code redundancy

+VIEW CODE FOR ANSWER